 In this family we love two things most of all, a road trip and touring historic houses.
 There is just something about abiding in an old place.
-This house was not the most majestic place we have ever seen, but it was interesting.
+Ernest Hemingway’s Key West Home is not the most majestic place we have ever seen, but it was interesting.
 The layout is my perfect dream of a beach house with that wrap around double porch where every window is a floor to ceiling door.

 This house did not retain a lot of the furniture or art, but the light fixtures were amazing, and it did have a kind of volume and light that only houses with transom windows have.

 This bathroom on the second floor was a modern marvel that received hot water from a tank that is heated by the sun on the roof.
 Don’t miss the cat in the window.

 The unique part of this house is the flock of free-range polydactyl cats.
 They are EVERYWHERE, in the house sleeping on Ernest’s bed, wandering around the grounds and lounging in the sun.
 You should have your kids research this herd of cats and what polydactyl means and report back to you.
 They will love it.
 Also follow the Hemingway house on Instagram to see all the great cat photos they post.